-There are various types of construction materials which are commonly used around the world, here we will learn the major difference between concrete vs. asphalt.
+There are various types of construction materials that are commonly used around the world, here we will learn the major difference between concrete vs asphalt.

-Concrete is a inflexible pavement, which is used primarily for driveways, patios and other small surface area locations because it is more aesthetically pleasing, smooth and strong surface.
+Asphalt is a flexible pavement used primarily for street construction due to its low price, and quick construction time Whereas concrete is an inflexible pavement used primarily for driveways, patios, and other small surface area locations because it is more aesthetically pleasing, smooth, and strong surface.

 Difference between asphalt and concrete:

-Asphalt is widely used as the main raw material of battery sealing agent because of its good insulation, viscosity and mobility, low melting point and low cracking resistance at low temperatures.
+Asphalt is widely used as the main raw material as a battery sealing agent because of its good insulation, viscosity and mobility, low melting point, and low cracking resistance at low temperatures.

 But in the process of smelting and boiling the asphalt, pouring, transporting, adding and sealing liquid asphalt, a lot of asphalt smoke is produced